mbsa-tud/tsad_platform/README.md

 2. (optional) If the dynmaic threshold was selected, configure it in the [Settings](#settings).
 3. Configure/load models on the [Training](#training-and-optimization) panel.
 4. Select a dataset on the [Auto Run](#auto-run) panel by clicking the `Browse` (1) button.
-5. Select a `Preprocessing Method` from the drop down menu (2).
+5. Configure the data preparation (2).
-6. Check the `Use anomalous Validtaion Set` checkbox (3) if you want to extract an anomalous validation set from the test set.
-Specifiy the `Ratio` to determine its size.
-7. Enter a value for the `Fraction of Dataset to Use` field (4).
-This only determines how many subsets of a multi-entity dataset should be tested.
-8. Check the `Train Parallel` checkbox (5) to enable parallel training of deep-learning models.
-9. Check the `Training Plots` checkbox (6) to enable plots during training of deep-learning models.
+8. Configure training options for DL models (3).
-10. Click `Run Evaluation` (7) to start the process.
+10. Click `Run Evaluation` (4) to start the process.
 You can observe more details about the current state in the MATLAB command window.
 11. Once it's done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder.
+The average scores for each model are displayed in the table (5).

 ---